Information for healthcare professionals

 The usability of an app must satisfy the International Organization for Standardization’s requirements and recommendations for human-centred design principles and activities throughout its lifecycle.

-These questions also cover what happens to any patient information an app has collected if the patient stops using it or it is decommissioned by the app provider.
+These questions also cover what happens to any patient information an app has collected if the patient stops using it or it is decommissioned by the app developer.

-Any major updates made by a developer will require their app to be reassessed to ensure it still meets the required standards following the changes.
+Any major updates made by a developer will mean their app will need to be reassessed to ensure it still meets the required standards.

 Any healthcare professional recommending health apps published on the NHS Apps Library is not liable for any adverse reactions or a deterioration in health experienced by users.
 The liability resides exclusively with the developers of the product in question and it is their responsibility to maintain compliance with the relevant regulations.